 There are many treatments available to help keep your dog safe from ticks:

 These products are commonly used and are very effective.
-You apply a small bottle of solution to the back of the dog–directions vary, as does the dosage based on the dog’s weight.
-They last for a month or so.
+You apply a small bottle of solution to the back of the dog — directions vary, as does the dosage based on the dog’s weight.
+They usually last for a month or so.

 Some dogs experience serious side effects with these treatments, and many dog parents fear that these medications are toxic and will harm their dogs.
 If you have these fears, talk to your veterinarian about alternatives that have fewer side effects.

 A bit more work, tick sprays require that you cover all areas of the body.
-Be careful around eyes and ears; it’s best to spray a cotton ball and dab the solution on those areas.
+Be careful around eyes and ears; it’s best to spray a cotton ball and dab the solution around those areas.

 How long the sprays remain effective varies, so read the label, and be sure to spray in a well-ventilated area.
 Active ingredients can include pyrethrin or permethrin.

 These are easier than sprays but messy, to be sure.
 They’re not recommended for dogs who suffer from asthma.

 Again, read the directions carefully for how to apply and how long the tick powder remains effective.
 These can contain pyrethrin.

 Shampoos And Dips

 Shampoos and dips may have some residual benefit, but are most often used for a dog already infested with ticks.
 Work up a good lather across the entire body, and leave it on for at least ten minutes.

 To protect your dog, avoid getting it in their ears, and be very careful around the eyes.
 These can contain pyrethrin.

 Tick collars can be effective, but they may not be useful for a dog who likes to swim, as they become less effective after getting wet.
 Read directions carefully to see how long the collar remains active.